-2. Patient Name: This section mentions the name of the patient who could be the enrollee himself or other family members (grouped under the enrollee’s name).
+- Patient name: This section mentions the name of the patient who could be the enrollee himself or other family members (grouped under the enrollee’s name).

-3. Patient Number: An identification number of the patient.
+- Patient number: An identification number of the patient.

-8. Claim Number: A number in the computer system by which the patient and his/her claim is identified.
+- Claim number: A number in the computer system by which the patient and his/her claim are identified.

-14. Amount owed by patient: In case the patient hasn’t paid yet, then this charge is the patient’s responsibility: co-insurance, copay, deductible and/or non-covered services.
+- The amount owed by the patient: In case the patient hasn’t paid yet, then this charge is the patient’s responsibility: co-insurance, copay, deductible, and/or non-covered services.